vercel/ncc/readme.md

 }).then(({ files, symlinks }) => {
   // files: an object of file names to { source, permissions }
   // symlinks: an object of symlink mappings required for the build
-  // The main build file is located at files[input]: files['build.js'].source
+  // The main file is located at 'index.js': files['index.js'].source
 })
 ```